Updated on: November 1, 2022

 Password managers need to be able to import new logins, sync data across devices, and easily give access to all of their features.
 1Password’s vault importing process is really good, and LastPass provides excellent auto-saving and auto-filling.

 1Password: Ease of Use

-However, once I had been using the desktop app for a few minutes, I found it easy to navigate and edit all of my vault entries.
+I really like 1Password’s desktop app — it’s super easy to use, it integrates well with macOS and Windows, and it provides all of 1Password’s features in a single interface.
+After using the desktop app for a few minutes, I found it simple to navigate and edit all of my vault entries.
 Once you have 1Password up and running, it’s extremely easy to use — 1Password’s logo pops up in any blank login field and offers a suggestion to auto-fill with one click.
 For new logins, 1Password also automatically suggests secure passwords.
-I only had a few experiences with 1Password failing to detect or fill a saved login.

 LastPass: Ease of Use

 In my testing, LastPass was incredibly easy to use.
-I especially appreciated the in-app tutorials offered by LastPass — while 1Password offers a single note with a little bit of text and links to other resources, LastPass offers clear, instructive drop-down menus at every step of the process to ensure that new users can find their way around the app.
+I especially appreciated the in-app tutorials offered by LastPass — while 1Password offers a ton of online tutorials, LastPass offers clear, instructive drop-down menus that are embedded in its interface to ensure that new users can find their way around the app.